 We will take a similar approach and utilise user-specific code sequences to form a multi-user pilot signal.
-Additionally to random Gaussian sequences we will also investigate Zadoff-Chu (ZC) sequences [6] which promise good performance regarding channel equalisation and multi-user interference cancellation.
+Additionally to random Gaussian sequences we will also investigate Zadoff-Chu (ZC) sequences which promise good performance regarding channel equalisation and multi-user interference cancellation because of their favourable autocorrelation properties [6].
+They can be constructed and exchanged between transmitter and receiver solely based on parameters.
+A random number generator in hardware is not needed.

 User activities and channel responses can mathematically be written as a vector which is either sparse or block-sparse depending on whether there are frequency-flat or frequency-selective fading channels, respectively.
-However, detection algorithms may not be arbitrarily complex in respect of a potential implementation in physical layer modem hardware.
-For this reason, we will examine the detection performance of relatively simple Orthogonal Matching Pursuit (OMP), of which VLSI designs have already been reported, e.g. in [7], and its variant for block-sparse signals, Block Orthogonal Matching Pursuit (BOMP).
+However, detection algorithms may not be arbitrarily complex with respect to a potential implementation in physical layer modem hardware.
+For this reason, we will examine the detection performance of relatively simple Orthogonal Matching Pursuit (OMP) of which very-large-scale integration (VLSI) designs have already been reported, e.g. in [7], and its variant for block-sparse signals, Block Orthogonal Matching Pursuit (BOMP).